-

 But in my role here at Common Purpose as digital learning experience designer, I spend a fair amount of time researching and talking about various mindsets; on curating and creating content on the qualities of and ingredients that make up differing mindsets; on devising activities, tips and resources to help cultivate certain mindsets.
 And yet, making time for my own mindset work has only recently permeated my Outlook calendar.

-Our new podcast series, The Big Spark Cast, has been one recent source of mindset work for me.
+Our podcast series, has been one recent source of mindset work for me.
 The series aims to spark curiosity through conversations needed in the world today - conversations with inspiring leaders, hosted by our Group CEO Adi Sengupta, that often radiate the importance of nurturing certain mindsets.
-I'd recommend Adi’s conversation with Paul Polman as they touch on key ingredients throughout, especially if making social impact is or might become part of your purpose.
+I'd recommend Adi’s conversation with Paul Polman, as well as her conversation with Hannah Jones as they touch on key ingredients throughout, especially if making social impact is or might become part of your purpose.

 Mindset work is almost an entirely different dimension to our learning, as it’s a very different dimension of us.
 It’s neither our soft or hard skills (though they intrinsically link), but something deeper.
 Remembering to take care of that dimension, or looking at your development through that lens, is half the battle.
 Raising our self-awareness is half the battle.